 An IDX-powered website provides the visitors with the necessary data and can compete with the industry’s giants like Zillow, Realtor.com, or Redfin.

 So let’s explore your IDX options.
 There are three methods to implement the IDX technology – iFrame, FTP, and RETS.

 This method involves linking to another MLS site by copy-pasting a piece of HTML code that opens an MLS search window on your page.
-Many MLS’s actually provide the code and allow to implement it.
+Many MLS’s actually provide the code.
 Cost-free!

 But is it the best method?
 Since no transfer of data actually takes place, your site doesn’t get content.
 Not at all SEO-friendly, right?
 Also, the optimization options are limited.